 The Ruins Today

-Today, the ruins of Great Zimbabwe are divided into three distinct groups: the Hill Ruins, the Great Enclosure and the Valley Ruins.
+Today, the ruins of Great Zimbabwe are one of the country's top attractions.
+They are divided into three distinct groups: the Hill Ruins, the Great Enclosure and the Valley Ruins.
 The first set of ruins were built atop a hill, forming an acropolis that most archaeologists believe to have housed the city's royal chiefs.
 The Great Enclosure comprises several community living quarters separated by a series of stone walls that date back to the 14th century.
 Finally, the Valley Ruins are later, brick homes built as recently as the 19th century.

 Before exploring these three unique sites, make sure to visit the Great Zimbabwe Museum.
 It showcases many of the artifacts uncovered by archaeologists, including Arab coins and porcelain from China that prove the settlement's trade history.
 Examples of the city's iconic soapstone bird totems can also be seen here.
 The museum is open daily from 7:45am to 4:45pm.